Politician pardoned by Trump accused of illegal election fraud | ExBulletin

 Politician pardoned by Trump accused of illegal election fraud

-WASHINGTON Republican politician pardoned by President Donald Trump after his conviction in a corruption plot in 2012 has been charged again with campaign-related crimes, this time involving an illegal 2016 campaign contribution program and a Russian national .
+WASHINGTON (AP) A Republican politician pardoned by President Donald Trump after his conviction in a corruption plot in 2012 has been charged again with campaign-related crimes, this time involving an illegal 2016 campaign contribution program and a Russian national.

 Jesse Benton, 43, of Louisville, Ky., Was charged in an unsealed indictment Monday in federal court in Washington.